RiddhiGupta5/Femme-HackGirlSummer/README.md

 # FEMME - HER SAFETY, OUR CONCERN
-## A submission for Hack Girl Summer
+## A submission for MLH-Hack Girl Summer

 ### High crime-rate against women motivated us to build an app that ensures her safety at travel ; from deciding her cab-mate and journey, she can track her location and alert her contacts when in danger.